 Medication is available to normalize heart rate, or a pacemaker may need to be used to stimulate the heart.

 In the case where exposure to a certain drug is the cause, further use of that drug should be discontinued and alternative treatment should be prescribed.

 It is important for a veterinarian to determine the cause of syncope and prescribe treatment accordingly.
 It can be a sign of life-threatening medical conditions, so you should see a veterinarian at the first sign of fainting episodes in your dog.

 Has your dog ever had fainting spells?
-What was the cause of syncope in your dog?
+What was the cause?
 Let us know in the comments below!